 All graduating students are required to complete the Stafford Loan Exit Counseling and Perkins Loan Exit Counseling if they borrowed Stafford or Perkins loans at any time during their undergraduate career.
 The exit counseling should become available about 30 days before your commencement.

 Seeking second bachelor’s degree

-If your degree is awarded and you plan to become a second bachelor’s degree-seeking student, we cannot remove your graduation hold or award you future aid until we can see that a new major has been declared.
-Once this is done, you need to submit an Enrollment Change Form to be awarded your Stafford loans up to your undergraduate loan limits.
+If your degree is awarded and you plan to become a second bachelor’s degree-seeking student, we cannot remove your graduation hold or offer you future aid until we can see that a new major has been declared.
+Once this is done, you need to submit an Enrollment Change Form to be offered your Stafford loans up to your undergraduate loan limits.
 You will not be eligible for grants if seeking a second Bachelor’s degree.

 Becoming a graduate student

 If you plan on becoming a graduate student in the next semester, you will need to submit an Enrollment Change Form letting us know.
 In addition, we are unable to pay out financial aid at the graduate level until your undergraduate degree is conferred.
 Typically this happens 30 to 45 days after the end of the term in which you graduated.

 Applied for graduation, but will not graduate